-A set aside, if granted by the San Marcos Justice Court, will set aside the judgment of guilt in your case, dismiss the charging document, and order you released from all penalties and disabilities resulting from the conviction, with few exceptions.
+With a few exceptions a set aside, if the San Marcos Justice Court grants it, will set aside the judgment of guilt in your case, dismiss the charging document, and order you released from all penalties and disabilities resulting from the conviction.

 This means that you can essentially say your case was dismissed.
-Although it does not erase your conviction, it acts to cross it out.
+Although it does not erase your conviction, a set aside acts to cross it out.

-When considering if it should grant a set aside, the San Marcos Justice Court is required to look at several factors:
+When considering if it should grant a set aside, the San Marcos Justice Court looks at several factors: